-It’s cobblestone street, colorful houses, stunning plantations will make of your trip an unforgettable one.
+It’s cobblestone street, colorful houses, stunning plantations will make your trip an unforgettable one.
 Charleston is the best place to get a taste of southern charm and hospitality.

 We visited this fantastic city in March, and let me tell you it was the best time to visit!
 Spring is pretty beautiful as the flowers are blooming, it is breezy and there is not to many people.
-As a beach town, Charleston is very busy during summer and the weather can become hot and muggy.
+As a beach town, Charleston is very busy during summer while the weather can become hot and muggy.

 Walking Map of downtown Charleston, South Carolina

 It is very easy to get around Charleston as it is an incredibly walkable destination.
 This map has all the stops in this guide.
 Make sure to send this map to your phone and save it offline.

 The majority of the must to do things on this guide are located downtown Charleston, including historic houses, hidden lanes and secluded gardens.
 Charleston, South Carolina has to be one of the worlds most walkable cities!
 This historical city which boasts some of the prettiest streets, which has glorious old houses, historic charm and beauty in bucket loads.

 How do I spend a day in Charleston, SC?

 Charleston is a city where you can easily spend several days and still run out of time.
 That is why we have chosen the best things to do in one day in Charleston to help you plan your next vacation.
 In this guide will show you what you need to do and see on your next visit to Charleston.

 The best way for us to describe Rainbow Row is a photography lovers dream, especially for a romantic photoshoot.
 This collection of 13 pastel colored Georgian-style houses is a beautiful block to walk down endless times during your visit to Charleston.